-For an ObjectMessage payload, the JMSOutput node re-serializes the bit stream payload by using the object class.
-The object class must be available in the broker's Java class path.
-The class path is defined in the mqsiprofile batch file, which is in the broker's executable directory; for example, on Windows, this is mqsiprofile.cmd in the install_dir/bin directory.
+For an ObjectMessage payload, the JMSOutput node reserializes the bit stream payload by using the object class.
+The object class must be available in the Java class path for the broker.
+The class path is defined in the mqsiprofile batch file, which is in the directory that contains the executable files for the broker; for example, on Windows, the file is mqsiprofile.cmd in the install_dir/bin directory.